 Public Witness Hearings

-The Commission has scheduled three public hearings to take testimony from Piedmont customers regarding the proposed rate increase as well as potential service quality concerns.
+The Commission has scheduled six public hearings to take testimony from Carolina Water customers regarding the Company’s proposal, as well as potential service quality concerns.
 Here is information about providing testimony at a public hearing.

 Customers can also submit a written statement to the Commission via email.
 Be sure to include the docket number in the subject line.
 Another option is to mail a statement to the Commission at the address below.
 In either case, after two or three business days, statements are made part of the official record for the proceeding, and can be viewed on this website via the assigned docket number.